 Vital medical treatment can as a rule only be provided in specialised medical facilities.
 The following, among others, are regarded as vital medical treatment:

 The local availability of such treatment is particularly important.
 Please therefore contact the appropriate healthcare provider in advance.
 Ascertain from the provider whether sufficient capacities and the form of treatment which you need (e.g. haemodialysis) are available during your planned stay.

 In certain cases, you may not have the time because of your illness to undergo the procedure provided in Germany for persons with statutory health insurance.
 This might be the case for instance if you need oxygen immediately after flying to Germany.
-In this case, you should contact a German health insurance fund of your choosing at the latest two weeks before your stay in Germany.
-Let them have all the necessary information (duration of stay, holiday address) and send them a medical prescription from the doctor in attendance in your home country.
-Enclose a copy of your identity card and of the valid EHIC with the letter.
+In this case, you should contact a German health insurance fund of your choosing in time before your stay in Germany.
 The health insurance fund will endeavour to find a pragmatic solution for you.
-It may for instance contact a suitable oxygen provider and try to come to a one-off arrangement with them.
-If it manages to do so, it will commission the provider to supply you with the oxygen.
 If no solution is found, you can still first pay the costs yourself and submit them to your health insurance fund at home for a (partial) reimbursement.
 You are welcome to contact us should you have any queries in this regard.